-Dawson Casting: Not a single actor whose age is known is an actual teenager; Ciara Hanna (Gia) and John Loudermilk (Noah) are 21, Andrew Gray (Troy) is 25, and Christina Masterson (Emma) is 23 (though some sources state that she's 29).
-Azim Rizk's (Jake) age is 23, but he's the only one who looks like he could pass for a teenager.
+Dawson Casting: Not a single actor whose age is known is an actual teenager; Ciara Hanna (Gia) and John Loudermilk (Noah) are 21, Andrew Gray (Troy) is 25, and Christina Masterson (Emma) is 23.
+Azim Rizk (Jake) is 23, but he's the only one who looks like he could pass for a teenager.

 Schedule Slip: The tenth episode was scheduled to air on May 18th of 2013, but was pushed back to an unknown date for equally unknown reasons.
 It wasn't until mid-August that a new airdate of September 7th was announced.